Zeeve-App/sample-dapps/ZDFS.md

 ##### HTTP APIs
 ZDFS offers you public APIs to integrate in your application.
 An access token is required to be sent with each request in the HTTP authorization header.
-Learn More(opens new window)
+[Learn More](https://documenter.getpostman.com/view/19460118/Uz59PKx3#4fd9d6f7-d067-4b65-8b21-91b24762059a)

 There are two types of HTTP APIs: